sclorg/redis-container/README.md

-Redis Docker image
+Redis container image
 ==================

-This repository contains Dockerfiles for Redis Docker image.
+This repository contains Dockerfiles for Redis container image.
 Users can choose between RHEL, Fedora and CentOS based images.

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).
-For more information about concepts used in these docker images, see the [Landing page](https://github.com/sclorg/welcome).
+For more information about concepts used in these container images, see the [Landing page](https://github.com/sclorg/welcome).